 4. COBOTS ARE DANGEROUS

 With traditional robots, it’s impossible to work with them side-by-side without some serious safety concerns.
-Given their built-in safety functions, cobots and individuals can work in tandem without needing cages (subject to assessment).
+Given their built-in safety functions, a collaborative robot can work in the same space as its human colleagues without safety barriers or cages in many cases (following a thorough risk assessment of course).
 Universal Robots' new e-Series cobot line has 17 safety functions certified by TÜV Nord and is in compliance with EN ISO 13849-1 and EN ISO 10218-1 machinery safety standards for unobstructed human-robot collaboration.

 One company that relies heavily on the ability to work closely with cobots is Norwegian meat producer Nortura.
 The company needed to optimize palletizing but had no room for safety caging.
-With a Universal Robot and a ceiling-mounted vision system, Nortura was able to implement a cost-effective palletizing system in one-fifth of the space typically required.
-Now, it can stack upwards of 20 pallets a day – total 1700 boxes.
-Not all robots need to have space on the ground, so by being creative Nortura was able to increase production without having to rearrange its already tight production line.
+With a Universal Robot and a ceiling-mounted vision system, Nortura was able to implement a cost-effective automation solution for palletizing in one-fifth of the space typically required.
+Now, it can stack upwards of 20 pallets a day – totaling around 1700 boxes.
+Not all cobots need to have space on the ground, so by being creative Nortura was able to increase production without having to rearrange its already tight production line.

-There is some truth to this myth – robots can be expensive.
-But that is not true for every kind of robot.
-For cobots, upfront costs are typically only 20% of traditional robots, with an average payback period as short as six to eight months.
-Cobots are cost-effective and their installation requires minimal investment, given they do not need major infrastructure changes.
-And, unlike traditional robots, they can also be redeployed to different functions in the production line and used around-the-clock.
+Traditional industrial robots can be expensive, but cobot pricing is comparatively much lower.
+Upfront costs are typically only 20% of traditional robots, with an average payback period of under 12 months.
+Cobots are cost-effective and can often be installed without major infrastructure changes.
+And, unlike traditional robots, collaborative robots can also be redeployed to different functions in the production line and used around-the-clock.